 Lost Wages

-After serious injuries, many accident victims are unable to return to work until they recover.
-Your wage statements can be used as evidence to show how much you may be owed.
+After serious injuries, many accident victims are unable to return to work until they fully recover.
+Your wage statements can be used as evidence to show how much you may be owed in missed paychecks.
 If you suffer a permanent injury that restricts your ability to work in the future, your legal team can help determine how much you may be owed in future lost wages as well.

-Finding a value for pain and suffering is much more difficult.
-Although it’s challenging to prove pain and suffering, it often has a more significant impact on your life than physical injuries.
-Your lawyer can determine the appropriate settlement based on how your accident has affected your capacity to work and perform daily tasks, as well as your personal relationships and ability to enjoy hobbies.
+Your lawyer can determine the appropriate settlement based on how your accident has affected your capacity to perform daily tasks, as well as your personal relationships and ability to enjoy hobbies.
+A longer recovery period often means more compensation.

 Tips for Getting a Reasonable Settlement Offer for Your Case

-Once you have examined all the important factors, these guidelines can help you determine the value of your vehicle accident settlement.
+Once you have examined all the important factors above, these guidelines can help you determine the value of your vehicle accident settlement.
 You want to make sure you have an experienced car accident attorney to help you calculate your settlement.

 Keep all documentation related to your accident